foltaProject/belt-workshop-bogota/README.md

 To work with your own data, you will need textual data in a simple text file.
 If we have the time, we should be able to help with any questions about how to get the data into the right format.

 ## Instructors
-* Michael Ginn, University of Colorado Boulder
+* Michael Ginn, University of Colorado Boulder, USA
-* David Ricardo Saavedra, Universidad de los Andes
+* David Ricardo Saavedra, Universidad de los Andes, Colombia

 ### Acknowledgments
 This material is based upon work supported by the National Science Foundation under Grant No. 2149404,“CAREER: